First Universalist Church November services

 November 10, “Living with an Attitude of Gratitude” led by The Reverend Laura Knittweis, who is an interfaith minister, ordained in 2011 through the Chaplaincy Institute of Maine.
 Her primary ministry is end of life support which she does through her business, Heartsong Caregiving and Ministry Services.
 She has served as minister of the week at Ferry Beach.

-For more information about the church and services, please contact Marta Clements, 674-2143, [email protected], or Bob Clifford at 674-3442, [email protected] To learn more about the Unitarian-Universalist Association, visit http://www.uua.org/.
+For more information about the church and services, please contact Marta Clements, 674-2143, [email protected]

 Success.
 Please wait for the page to reload.
 If the page does not reload within 5 seconds, please refresh the page.